The Supremacy of God in Prayer

 Does that make sense?
 Prayer is an empty cup of salvation lifted to the Lord, like a little child.
 Do it again, daddy.
 Do it again.
 Do it again.
 Do it again.
 Do it again.

 Where do I get that?
-Well, I've given you one.
-Here's the other one- Psalm 50 verses 12 to 15.
+Well, I've given you one, Psalm 50:12-15 is another.
 This is such an important Psalm.
 This is Robinson Crusoe's text in that novel.
 Spurgeon preached a sermon on it called Robinson Crusoe's Text.

 Now mark those three phrases.
-That's verse 15: Call upon me in the day of trouble.
+Call upon me in the day of trouble (verse 15).
 Got a day of trouble?
 Everybody in this room is in a day of trouble.
 If you don't think you're in a day of trouble, that's your biggest trouble.
 Call upon me in the day of trouble.
 I will deliver you.
 I will flex my arm.
 I will use my wisdom.
 I will display my grace.
 I will move in ways you can't imagine.
 Why would I do that?
 And you will glorify me.
 That's the dynamic of prayer.
 That's the supremacy of God in prayer.

 Prayer is the point where we confess I am always the receiver in relation to God, so that he is the one who gets the glory and I get the joy.

-Two texts from the gospel of John to let you hear . . .
-John 16:24: Jesus says, "Hitherto have you asked nothing in my name; ask, and you will receive, that your joy may be full."
+Jesus says, "Hitherto have you asked nothing in my name; ask, and you will receive, that your joy may be full" (John 16:24).
 Why does prayer exist?
 So that your joy may be full.

 And then put alongside that text, John 14:13: Whatever you ask in my name, I will do it, that the Father may be glorified in the Son.